IBM/drawIT/README.md

   - Output is diagrams.net xml file.
   - Refer to Code-to-Diagram Guide below.
 2. JSON-to-Diagram:
-  - Input is from JSON/YAML (tool-generated or Terraform) for existing infrastructure.
+  - Input is from tool-generated JSON/YAML for existing infrastructure.
   - Output is diagrams.net xml file.
   - Refer to JSON-to-Diagram Guide below.
+3. Terraform-to-Diagram:
+  - Input is from Terraform for existing infrastructure.
+  - Output is diagrams.net xml file.
+  - Refer to JSON-to-Diagram Guide below.
-3. RIAS-to-Diagram:
+4. RIAS-to-Diagram:
   - Input is from RIAS APIs for existing infrastructure.
   - Output is diagrams.net xml file.
   - Refer to RIAS-to-Diagram Guide below.